 Preparation for Easter starts one week earlier (a week called “Holy Week”) and begins with Palm Sunday.
 Georgians use boxwood witches instead of palm fronds as theirs symbolic branches to decorate their homes.
 This change is due to the lack of local palm trees.

-Following days are spent preparing food for Easter in Georgian households: baking sweet bread Paska and dyeing eggs, which is definitely done on Good Friday, the day when Christ died.
+Following days are spent preparing food in Georgian households: baking sweet bread Paska and dyeing eggs, which is definitely done on Good Friday, the day when Christ died.

 Baking Paska and dyeing eggs, are some of the most treasured holiday traditions, Paska is delicious, sweet, festive bread that is rich in butter and eggs and baked only for Easter.
 Despite Paskas being widely available everywhere nowadays, a home-made one has a completely different taste and its own appeal.
 The process of baking one is quite laborious, but greatly contributes to the festive mood.
 The result is definitely worth the effort.